 - Finally, Click Apply > OK.
-Restart the PC and then launch the game, see if the System Reboot Required Vanguard error has been fixed or not. if not, follow the next method.
+Restart the PC and launch the game; see if the System Reboot Required Vanguard error has been fixed.
+If not, follow the next method.

 Fix 3: Delete Service Files

 You could also try deleting the Riot Vanguard services files.
-Alongside that, a few extra tweaks need to be carried out as well, which we will be mentioning below.
+A few extra tweaks need to be carried out, which we will mention below.
 So follow the steps carefully.

-- First of all, head over to Control Panel and search for Riot Vanguard.
+- First, head over to Control Panel and search for Riot Vanguard.

-- Select it and then click on Uninstall.
+- Please select it and then click on Uninstall.
 Click on Yes in the next popup that appears.
 Wait for the process to finish.

 - Once that is done, open the Start menu and search for Command Prompt.
 Launch it with administrative rights.

-- Type in the below two commands, press Enter after each of these commands to execute it.
-You should get this message: DeleteService SUCCESS (as could be seen from the screengrab).
+- Type in the below two commands, and press Enter after each of these commands to execute it.
+You should get this message: DeleteService SUCCESS (as seen from the screengrab).

 sc delete vgc sc delete vgk

-- Now head over to C > Program Files and delete the entire Riot Vanguard folder.
+- Now head to C > Program Files and delete the entire Riot Vanguard folder.